Günther Prien: Early life and career

 Prien was one of three children of a judge and completed his basic education.
 At the age of five, Prien had been living with relatives, the notary Carl Hahn and his wife, in Lübeck.
 There he attended the Katharineum, a humanistic secondary school.
 After his parents separated, Prien moved with his mother and siblings to Leipzig where she eked out a living selling peasant lace.
 Prien joined the Handelsflotte (German merchant marine) in mid-1923 to ease the financial burden on his family.
 He applied to and joined the Finkenwerder–Hamburg Seaman's School.
 After eight years of work and study as a seaman, rising from cabin boy on a sailing ship, Prien passed the required examinations and became the fourth officer on a passenger liner, the SS Hamburg.
 Prien learned telegraphy, ship handling, leadership, and laws of the sea.
 In 1931 he became first mate and attended school for a commission.
 Prien received his sea master's certificate in January 1932.

 Unable to find work due to the severe contraction of the German shipping industry during the Great Depression, he was forced to turn to the Freiwilliger Arbeitsdienst ('Voluntary Labour Service', FAD).
 He earned a living dredging fields and digging ditches.
 Prien joined the Nazi Party in May 1932, but had to resign his membership upon joining the navy prior to Hitler's ascent to power.
-His membership of the party cemented Prien's image as a Nazi supporter, though his actions have been described as career advancing opportunism rather than genuine political conviction; one author wrote "it is hard to determine his politics."
+His membership in the party cemented Prien's image as a Nazi supporter, though his actions have been described as career advancing opportunism rather than genuine political conviction; one author wrote "it is hard to determine his politics."
 However, Donald Macintyre described Prien as "the most Nazified U-boat captain", "an ardent ruthless Nazi".
 Prien applied to the Reichsmarine in January 1933 when he found the navy was offering officer-candidate programs for merchant marine officers.
 He was integrated into the Reichsmarine as a member of "Crew 31" (the incoming class of 1931), but had the age and experience of a 1926 class.